April 2025

 SC:UK Drivers Briefing

-After a drivers briefing in a rare 5 minute break in the rain, we set off in convoy for the drive, heading towards our final destination the NY500 Cafe in Pickering.
+After a drivers’ briefing during a rare five-minute pause in the rain, we set off in convoy towards our final destination—the NY500 Cafe in Pickering.

 Still intent to film the occasion, I held off at the back of the convoy, as it was great for the camera to capture the line of cars stretching out in front of the FTP Vantage, when we hit some of the Yorkshire Moor Roads.
 However, it turned out that I was lucky if I could see the car in front of me, let alone a row of cars stretching out into the distance!